AusteKan/Shared_ML_resources/Simulations and modelling/README.md

-## Various shared resources for modelling or simulation functions.
+## Various shared resources for modelling and simulation functions

 Please refer to your lecture notes and handouts for more details.